Battle of Grand Pré: Battle

 De Villiers' combined force of Canadians, Mi'kmaq and Acadians amounted to about five hundred men.
 (Note: Morris (1748) estimate) A French account states de Villiers left the Beaubassin area with two hundred and fifty Canadians and fifty Mi'kmaq.
 These troops, as previously mentioned, were further augmented by additional Mi'kmaq as well as Acadians.
 The French, on the night of February 10 in a blinding snowstorm and utilizing the element of surprise, attacked ten of the houses in which the New Englanders were billeted.
-Other than sentries, most of the New England personnel were asleep.
+Other than sentries, most of the New England soldiers were asleep.

 The French were initially successful in the close-range fighting that followed.
-Col. Noble was killed along with four other British officers and the French took most of the houses killing over 60 British troops in fierce close-range fighting that also claimed the lives of many attackers.
+Noble was killed along with four other New England officers and the French took most of the houses killing over 60 New Englanders in fierce close-range fighting that also claimed the lives of many attackers.
 De Villiers' left arm was shattered almost immediately by a musket ball, a wound that would later lead to his death.
 (Note: In October, Coulon de Villiers went to France for treatment of his wound at a thermal spring.
 In 1748 he was awarded the cross of the Order of Saint-Louis with an 800-livre gratuity, and was appointed major of Trois-Rivières.
 After his return to Canada in 1749 he was obliged to have his wounded arm amputated.
 He did not survive the operation, and was buried at Montréal on 4 April 1750.)
 He was replaced by his second-in-command, La Corne.

-The battle continued to rage across the village where the British managed to hold a few houses.
-The Canadians also attacked and captured the small fort at Hortonville and the two British supply sloops moored in the Basin.
-Eventually the British force rallied to concentrate their troops in a stronghold within a stone house in the center of the village which they held with 350 men and several small artillery pieces.
-The British made a sally from the stone house in the afternoon to try to recover their supply vessels but were unable to fight their way through deep snow drifts and were forced to retire to the stone house.
-The fighting continued until the next morning when a cease fire was arranged to end the stand-off as the French were unable to storm the stone house while the British were running out of ammunition and food.
+The battle continued to rage across the village where the New Englanders managed to hold a few houses.
+The Canadians also attacked and captured the small fort at Hortonville and two British supply sloops moored in the Basin.
+Eventually the defending force rallied to concentrate their troops in a stronghold within a stone house in the center of the village which they held with 350 men and several small artillery pieces.
+The defenders made a sally from the stone house in the afternoon to try to recover their supply vessels but were unable to fight their way through deep snow drifts and were forced to retire to the stone house.
+The fighting continued until the next morning when a cease fire was arranged to end the stand-off as the French were unable to storm the stone house while the New Englanders were running out of ammunition and food.
 This truce stood throughout the day and the following morning the New Englanders agreed to capitulate under honourable terms.
 Captain Charles Morris reported sixty-seven New England troops killed, including their commander Col. Noble, along with upwards of forty taken prisoner, and forty more being wounded or sick.
 Morris estimated the French had lost 30 men but that the Acadians later "affirmed they saw buried by both parties one hundred and twenty men."
 This would put the French losses at fifty-three.